 Hydrosols/Plant Distillates – A rediscovered and growing trend in botanical use for personal care and wellness .

-American Wilderness Botanicals, LLC has some of the purest and most potent hydrosols and essential oils in the business.
-Virtually all of our hydrosols and essential oils are wild harvested (wildcrafted) in Wyoming and the vast majority are harvest in Jackson Hole.
-I regularly have random samples of hydrosols tested at the Sagescript Institute in Longmont, Colorado.
-We make sure our customers are satisfied in knowing that they are getting pure hydrosols that microbe and fungus free.
-This is why we ask that our customers do not open the atomizers (sprayers) that are screwed onto the bottles as this can introduce microbes and fungus to the botanical waters in the bottle.
-We use pure grain alcohol to sterilize the containers, atomizers and virtually all containers and passageways that the hydrosol touches in the still during the distillation process and the glass funnel and into the ½ gallon bottles where the hydrosols are stored.
+American Wilderness Botanicals also has some of the purest and most potent hydrosols and essential oils in the business.
+Virtually all of our hydrosols and essential oils are produced from wild harvested (wildcrafted) botanicals in Wyoming; the vast majority are harvested in Jackson Hole and the Wind River Basin.
+Random samples of our hydrosols are tested at the Sagescript Institute in Longmont, Colorado.
+We make sure our customers know they are getting pure hydrosols that are microbe and fungus free.
+This is why we ask customers to not open the atomizers (sprayers) that are screwed onto bottles, as this can introduce microbes and fungus to the botanical waters in the bottle.
+We use pure grain alcohol to sterilize atomizers and virtually all containers and passageways that the hydrosol touches in the copper alembic still during distillation, the glass funnel, and gallon bottles where the hydrosols are stored.
 Our essential oils and hydrosols are unadulterated without any chemical preservatives or additives.
 No exceptions and no compromises.